CarmeloRicarte/recipe-finder/README.md

 ## Assumptions and Design Decisions

 - Using Vite for fast development experience
+- Spoonacular API as the main source of recipe data
+- Clean architecture for clear separation of concerns between business logic, specific features and UI components
 - TailwindCSS for utility-first styling
 - @shadcn/ui for reusable components
 - Vitest for its performance and modern features
 - Biome for code quality and formatting
-- Clean Architecture for modular and layered structure
+- Testing Library for DOM testing utilities

 ## Project Structure